 Don’t throw out your leftovers.
 Leftover foods can be frozen and used as another meal when supplies are running low.

 This pandemic has changed the way we eat.
-Our favorite restaurants and specialty stores are closed, but there are still many amazing small businesses that are creating healthy and delicious meals for takeout at an affordable price.
+Our favorite restaurants and specialty stores are closed, but many amazing small businesses create healthy and delicious meals for takeout at an affordable price.
 Don’t be afraid to try something new.

 You can also look for resources that are available locally.
-Many school districts are offering free meals to students, and food banks are temporarily lifting maximum income requirements for assistance.
+Many school districts offer free meals to students, and food banks are temporarily lifting maximum income requirements for assistance.

 Scroll below for one of the best products we’ve seen over the last year.

 The Importance of Eating Healthy During Quarantine